Medical Disclaimer

 Strong stimulant drugs, such as Adderall, are also quite effective in treating the symptoms of ADHD.
 The most often used ones include Concerta, Vyvanse, and Ritalin.
 Let’s go over them in more depth.

-Methaline, or Ritalin
+Methylin, or Ritalin

-The central nervous system stimulant ritalin modifies the brain’s dopamine and norepinephrine levels.
+The central nervous system stimulant Ritalin modifies the brain’s dopamine and norepinephrine levels.
 Because it comes in many forms, such as capsules with immediate release and ones with prolonged release, patients may customize their treatment plans to meet their specific requirements.

 Lisdexamfetamine Dimesylate, or Vyvanse

-Since vyvanse is a prodrug of amphetamine, it is a special kind of stimulant.
+Since Vyvanse is a prodrug of amphetamine, it is a special kind of stimulant.
 Vyvanse is metabolized into dextroamphetamine after consumption, which is then gradually released into the circulation.
 This reduces the possibility of unwanted negative effects and enables a prolonged duration of activity.
 For those who have a history of addiction, this medicine is preferred.

 Methylphenidate Concerta